moq-wg/moq-transport/draft-lcurley-warp.md

          1                 4              7
 ~~~

-We can further reduce the number of segments by combining frames that don't depend on each other.
+We can further reduce the number of objects by combining frames that don't depend on each other.
-The only restriction is that frames can only reference frames earlier in the segment, or within a dependency segment.
+The only restriction is that frames can only reference frames earlier in the object, or within a dependency object.
-For example, non-reference frames can have their own segment so they can be prioritized or dropped separate from reference frames.
+For example, non-reference frames can have their own object so they can be prioritized or dropped separate from reference frames.

-The same GoP structure can also be represented using six segments, although we've removed the ability to drop individual B-frames:
+The same GoP structure can also be represented using six objects, although we've removed the ability to drop individual B-frames:

 ~~~
-   segment 2     segment 4   segment 6
+    object 2      object 4    object 6
 +-------------+-------------+---------
 |    B   B    |    B   B    |    B
 +-------------+-------------+---------
 |  I   P   P  |  I   P   P  |  I   P
 +-------------+-------------+---------
-   segment 1     segment 3   segment 5
+    object 1      object 3    object 5
 ~~~

 ### Init
 Initialization data ({{appendix.init}}) is required to initialize the decoder.
-Each segment MAY start with initialization data although this adds overhead.
+Each object MAY start with initialization data although this adds overhead.

-Instead, it is RECOMMENDED to create a init segment.
+Instead, it is RECOMMENDED to create a init object.
-Each media segment can then depend on the init segment to avoid the redundant overhead.
+Each media object can then depend on the init object to avoid the redundant overhead.
 For example:

 ~~~
-    segment 2       segment 3    segment 5
+     object 2        object 3     object 5
 +---------------+---------------+---------
 | I  P  B  P  B | I  P  B  P  B | I  P  B
 +---------------+---------------+---------
 |              init             |  init
 +-------------------------------+---------
-             segment 1           segment 4
+              object 1            object 4
 ~~~

 ## Audio
 Audio ({{appendix.audio}}) is much simpler than video so there's fewer options.

-The simplest configuration is to use a single segment for each audio track.
+The simplest configuration is to use a single object for each audio track.
 This may seem inefficient given the ease of dropping audio samples.
 However, the audio bitrate is low and gaps cause quite a poor user experience, when compared to video.

 ~~~
-         segment 1
+          object 1
 +---------------------------
 | S S S S S S S S S S S S S
 +---------------------------
 ~~~

-An improvement is to periodically split audio samples into separate segments.
+An improvement is to periodically split audio samples into separate objects.
 This gives the consumer the ability to skip ahead during severe congestion or temporary connectivity loss.

 ~~~
-    segment 1       segment 2    segment 3
+     object 1        object 2     object 3
 +---------------+---------------+---------
 | S  S  S  S  S | S  S  S  S  S | S  S  S
 +---------------+---------------+---------
 ~~~

-This frequency of audio segments is configurable, at the cost of additional overhead.
+This frequency of audio objects is configurable, at the cost of additional overhead.
-It's NOT RECOMMENDED to create a segment for each audio frame because of this overhead.
+It's NOT RECOMMENDED to create a object for each audio frame because of this overhead.

 Since video can only recover from severe congestion with an I-frame, so there's not much point recovering audio at a separate interval.
-It is RECOMMENDED to create a new audio segment at each video I-frame.
+It is RECOMMENDED to create a new audio object at each video I-frame.

 ~~~
-    segment 1       segment 3    segment 5
+     object 1        object 3     object 5
 +---------------+---------------+---------
 | S  S  S  S  S | S  S  S  S  S | S  S  S
 +---------------+---------------+---------
 | I  P  B  P  B | I  P  B  P  B | I  P  B
 +---------------+---------------+---------
-    segment 2       segment 4    segment 6
+     object 2        object 4     object 6
 ~~~

 ## Delivery Order {#appendix.delivery-order}